Karkodan/upgraded-bassoon/README.md

 Contributing
 Contributions are welcome and appreciated!
 Whether you’re fixing a bug, proposing new features, or improving documentation, please open an issue or submit a pull request.
 For major changes, it’s best to discuss them first to ensure alignment with project goals.

-Confidence Level: 10/10 (Open collaboration fosters community and project success.)

 License
-This project is licensed under the MIT License—feel free to use and modify it in your own endeavors, provided you include proper attribution.
+This project is licensed under the GPL v3.0—feel free to use and modify it in your own endeavors, provided you include proper attribution.